Deformed cluster maps of type $A_{2N}$: Preliminaries

-with $f_{i_{j}}$ being of the form \eqref{eq:7}.
-Then $\varphi\colon \vb{x} \to \tilde{\vb{x}}$ is such that $\varphi^{*}\omega = \omega$, for $\omega$ log-canonical as per \eqref{sympform}. \end{thm} Thus exchange matrices that are periodic under a particular sequence of mutations (or more generally, are periodic up to a permutation) give rise to parametric cluster maps that preserve the pre-symplectic form (\ref{eq:6}).
-In other words, by adjusting the function $f$ in \eqref{eq:7}, one can generalise the symplectic cluster map.
-Furthermore, if the map is integrable then one can find a family of deformed integrable maps.
-Let us consider several examples of the deformed integrable maps. \begin{exmp}[Dynkin type $A_2$] The type $A_{2}$ quiver, as in Example \ref{QA2}, corresponds to the exchange matrix given by
+Then the map $\varphi\colon\, \vb{x} \mapsto \tilde{\vb{x}}$ given by the composition $\varphi=\tilde{\mu}_{i_{l}}\cdots \tilde{\mu}_{i_{2}}\tilde{\mu}_{i_{1}}$ preserves the log-canonical presymplectic form \eqref{sympform}, that is $\varphi^{*}\omega = \omega$. \end{thm} The above result says that exchange matrices that are invariant under the action of a particular sequence of mutations give rise to generalized cluster maps that preserve the presymplectic form (\ref{eq:6}); and the same result holds for generalizations of cluster maps, in the sense of Definition \ref{cmap}, where the mutations $\mu_{i_j}$ are replaced by generalized mutations of the form \eqref{eq:6}.
+Our main interest is in how to choose the functions $f_k$ so that the generalized cluster map is integrable.
+Let us consider a couple of examples of deformed integrable maps. \begin{exmp}[Integrable deformation of type $A_2$] The type $A_{2}$ quiver, as in Example \ref{QA2}, corresponds to the exchange matrix $B=B_{A_2}$ given by \eqref{A2mu1}.
+The matrix is invariant under the action of the sequence of mutations $\mu_{2}\mu_{1}$, i.e.\ $\mu_{2}\mu_{1}(B_{A_{2}}) = B_{A_{2}}$.
+This composition of mutations enables us define a cluster map $\varphi_{A_{2}} = \mu_{2}\mu_{1}$ that preserves the symplectic form